hyperledger/besu-docs/docs/Reference/Accounts-for-Testing.md

 # Accounts for testing

 You can use existing accounts for testing by including them in the genesis file for a private network.
-Alternatively, Hyperledger Besu provides predefined accounts in development mode.
+Hyperledger Besu also provides predefined accounts for use in development mode.

 ## Development mode